deshuijia-lab/Single-cell-RNA-sequencing-of-SCLC/README.md

 **Fig1f-k & Extended data Fig3.R**

-This R script reproduces Fig. 1f-k and Extended data Fig. 3, including: loading and sample assignment of 10x Xenium data from human combined SCLC/LUAD tumor sections; data sketching and Harmony-based sample integration; cell-type annotation and epithelial subtype classification; spatial and UMAP visualization of cell types; and spatial mapping of marker gene expression at single-molecule resolution.
+This R script reproduces Fig. 1f-k and Extended data Fig. 3, including: loading and sample assignment of 10x Xenium data from human combined SCLC/LUAD and transformed SCLC tumor sections; data sketching and Harmony-based sample integration; cell-type annotation and epithelial subtype classification; spatial and UMAP visualization of cell types; and spatial mapping of marker gene expression at single-molecule resolution.

 # Data availability
 The raw and processed scRNA-seq data generated in this study is available in the Genome Sequence Archive (GSA) database under accession number HRA008577 and CRA019000.